-Issue: Mines with air compressors located underground were unable to demonstrate adequate consideration of risks of fire to the plant and risks associated with reticulation of compromised air into refuge chambers in the event of an underground fire elsewhere in the mine.
+Issue: Mines with air compressors located underground were unable to demonstrate adequate consideration of risk of fire to the plant and risks associated with reticulation of contaminated air into refuge chambers in the event of an underground fire at the mine.

-Response: Mine operators must manage risks to health and safety associated with mining operations at the mine site in accordance with Part 3.1 of the WHS Regulations, including consideration of the hierarchy of controls to eliminate the hazard by locating air compressors at the surface.
+Response: Mine operators must manage risks to health and safety associated with mining operations at the mine site in accordance with Part 3.1 of the WHS Regulations, 11 including consideration of the hierarchy of controls12 to eliminate the hazard by locating air compressors at the surface and reticulation systems that cannot be compromised by fire and explosion.